zhon/mockist-style-javascript-tdd-kata/README.md

 </html>
 ```
 ## Test 3 (new test case)
-Now that we have a DOM element to stick the output into, shall we change the test? **Yes**
+Now that you have a DOM element to stick the output into, will you change the test? **Obviously**
 ```javascript
 buster.testCase("Voice", {